All 39 people who were found dead inside a truck container in England on Wednesday were Chinese nationals, Essex Police confirmed Thursday morning.

 The victims included 31 men and 8 women, one of whom police described as a “young adult woman.”
 The grim discovery is reminiscent of a similar incident in 2000 when 58 Chinese stowaways died in a truck traveling by ferry from Belgium to Britain.

-China said on Thursday morning that it was sending staff from its U.K. embassy to the truck’s location to investigate the incident.
+China said it was sending staff from its U.K. embassy to the truck’s location outside London to investigate the incident.

 The police are continuing to question Mo Robinson, a 25-year-old truck driver from Portadown in Northern Ireland, on suspicion of murder.
 They raided three properties in County Armagh on Wednesday night, all understood to be connected to Robinson.